dragonsploder/Bewof/README.md

 * S and A can send monsters on top of each other, killing them in one quick blow
 * Only 'a' can be killed without harming yourself
 ### Extra
-If you grow tired of playing the base game, you can change your class.
+If you grow tired of playing the base game, you can change your class
 * Invoking Bewof with a 'T' will alow you to teleport once every twenty turns.
-To do so, press the '^' key.
+To do so, press the '^' key
-* Invoking Bewof with a 'W' will alow will give you a 2d3 weapon, giving your game a little more chance.
+* Invoking Bewof with a 'W' will alow will give you a 2d3 weapon, giving your game a little more chance
-* Invoking Bewof with a 'H' will cause monsters more then 5 tiles away from you to not notice your presence.
+* Invoking Bewof with a 'H' will cause monsters more then 5 tiles away from you to not notice your presence

 This can create some interesting variations:
 To play as a Wizard: